 So, it is January.
 And everywhere, literally everywhere are there messages around losing weight, the quickest way to shed belly fat, and or looking slim and trim in 10 days (or less).
-You may have noticed that diets are not a topic I do not discuss often on the blog (if ever).
+You may have noticed that diets are not a topic I discuss often on the blog (if ever).
 You may have also noticed that I do not (very intentionally, although it puts me down in Google rankings) add the number of calories to my recipes.
 I truly believe that nutrition is so much more than “just” calories.
 Why I don’t believe in diets you may ask?
 Let’s dive in below 🤗.

 Diet vs. Dietary Lifestyle